DanielAJoyce/SimonSequenceGame-Javascript/readme.md

 - ~~While there's a check to make sure that the same color isn't added twice in a row, it will sometimes happen and only flash the color once instead of twice (E.g. Yellow Yellow will only flash Yellow once).
 This confuses users and isn't very user friendly.
 Will create a branch to fix it.~~  Fixed!

-##### Enhancements to be made:
-- I'm wanting to slightly design the interface to make it a little bit more pleasant on the eyes.
-Especially as its going onto the portfolio.